-Commercial hunters and certified wild/game suppliers
+Commercial hunters and certified wild or game meat suppliers

 Defining commercial hunters and certified suppliers